Suspect a Teen You Know Is Using?

-The scenario is a common one: you are a volunteer mentor and one of your students confides to you that she is “experimenting” with marijuana.
+Scenario 1: You are a volunteer mentor or guidance counsellor and one of your students confides to you that she is “experimenting” with marijuana.
 What do you do?

-Here’s another example: you are the coach for a teenage hockey or soccer team and you are told by one of the team members that a teammate is drinking pretty heavily or using marijuana or both.
+Scenario 2: You are the coach for a teenage hockey team and you are told by one of the team members that a teammate is drinking pretty heavily or using marijuana or both.
 Other than a few unexplained absences and a recently lousy attitude, there are no obvious signs to you.

 The power of a non-parent role model should not be underestimated.
-You can be a powerful positive influence for kids, especially for kids whose parents use or abuse drugs and alcohol.
+You can be a powerful positive influence for kids.